 Am I jumping the gun about different ways of making money with YouTube?
 Yes, let’s do that.
 Oh, yes sorry I got overexcited.
 Let’s do different ways to make money with YouTube.

 And I also did want to call out a couple of the comments.
-So Blackbelt finance $10 to $15 per 1000 views.
+Blackbelt finance $10 to $15 per 1000 views.
 Very good Math.
 That was really quick because I haven’t even calculated that.
 Love that.

 I think it’s the same.
 Like I don’t want to count the hours ’cause I also have my team who help me do stuff as well.
-So if I have to count their hours, it probably be a little bit sad.
+If I have to count their hours, it probably be a little bit sad.
 And at that $5 an hour mark, but it’s a labor of love, right?

 You get to do something that you love and you get to make money doing it as well.
-So that’s the upside of it all.
+That’s the upside of it all.
 Exactly.
 Exactly.
 And Suyen, “It’s only eight, 8:19 AM right now editing a video and it’s so nice to have great content to watch while on this figurative editing train, you ladies are doing amazing.” aw, thank you so much and you Suyen, it’s great to collab with you and lovely to meet you.
 Awesome content and a channel.

-So maybe now let’s get into, what are the other ways you can make money with your YouTube channel?
+Maybe now let’s get into, what are the other ways you can make money with your YouTube channel?
 Because I think this is interesting ’cause it’s yes, the ad revenue is one part of it, but then there are so many other ways that you can also make money with YouTube.

 And I do that because I definitely love their tool and them as a business and what they offer, but I’m also an affiliate.
-So I get commission based off when people sign up via my link and that’s been a really good additional revenue generator where I can drive traffic from my YouTube videos via my affiliate link.
+I get commission based off when people sign up via my link and that’s been a really good additional revenue generator where I can drive traffic from my YouTube videos via my affiliate link.
 And it’s not just Canva.

-So there’s lots of different software providers, Canva, and they all do it as well.
+There’s lots of different software providers, Canva, and they all do it as well.
 Lots of different affiliate programs for both software and products that you can generate revenue from.

 And I don’t have a fancy graph because I’m not allowed to go into the details of all of them all, but probably from my affiliate commissioner, that’s another thousand dollars a month, from YouTube, you know, there’s a secondary thing where people find my YouTube videos where they’re looking up a product review, they’re looking up tutorials, or they’re looking up a software review.

 And then if they sign up under my link, I get a cut and it varies depending on the actual provider, but that’s been a really lucrative one, particularly in the software space.
-So that’s probably another revenue source that people may not be aware of, but it like, it’s definitely out there and quite easy to kind of leverage as well.
+That’s probably another revenue source that people may not be aware of, but it like, it’s definitely out there and quite easy to kind of leverage as well.

 And I want to make sure that it’s completely authentic that I’m not just pushing some products because it has a good affiliate bonus like, it’s not like that at all, you know?
 I would rather not push anything if, if it was a bad product.

-So yeah, like there are some good signup bonuses full 86 400 for example, is the bank that I switched to.
+Yeah, like there are some good signup bonuses full 86 400 for example, is the bank that I switched to.
 And the bank that I like.
 And the great thing about it is like when my subscribers sign up, they get $20.
 I also get $20.

-So it’s, yeah, I think it’s like a win, win situation.
+It’s, yeah, I think it’s like a win, win situation.
 And there’s so many things like that as well.
 Like there are so many different ways that you can make money through YouTube.
 It’s just about being creative with it really.

 A lot of other people create courses and things like that.
-So maybe one day in the future, something that we could do personally.
+Maybe one day in the future, something that we could do personally.
 And I actually, while everyone’s here, I would love to know, I was, I had this idea the other day and I was thinking, ’cause I love interviewing people, meeting new people and learning about them, how different businesses operate and I was thinking of doing some, I guess like, live events type thing.
 ‘Cause we’re all at home.